Tim Anderson Player Props: White Sox vs. Dodgers

-After going 0-for-3 in his most recent game, Tim Anderson and the Chicago White Sox face the Los Angeles Dodgers (who will start Clayton Kershaw) at 10:10 PM ET on Wednesday.
+After batting .220 with three doubles, three walks and an RBI in his past 10 games, Tim Anderson and the Chicago White Sox face the Los Angeles Dodgers (who will start Michael Grove) at 10:10 PM ET on Thursday.

 Tim Anderson Game Info & Props vs. the Dodgers